MaelMD/Workshop/README.md

 # Workshop

-Certainly, here's a revised version of Part 1:

 ## Part 1: Setting Up NestJS with Teacher and Student Resources

 In this part of the workshop, we will set up a NestJS application and create resources for "Teachers" and "Students."
 We will implement CRUD (Create, Read, Update, Delete) operations for these resources.